carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 > If your download is in a language that is not English, change the language to English to make it easier to find the options that we will mention.
 > Find the equivalent to `Tools/Language/English` in the top left menu and restart gephi.
 {: .prereq}

+#### Steps to see the graph in gephi

-Go to `File/Open/`and select the file `pangenomeGraph.gexf`.
+1) Go to `File/Open/`and select the file `pangenomeGraph.gexf`.
-Click OK in the window that appears.
+2) Click OK in the window that appears.
-Scroll out with your mouse.
+3) Scroll out with your mouse.
-Go to the Layout section on the left and in the selection bar choose ForceAtlas2.
+4) Go to the Layout section on the left and in the selection bar choose ForceAtlas2.
-In the Tuning section change the Scaling value to 4000 and check the Stronger Gravity box.
+5) In the Tuning section change the Scaling value to 4000 and check the Stronger Gravity box.
-Click on the Run button and then click it again to stop.
+6) Click on the Run button and then click it again to stop.

 <a href="../fig/01-06-04.png">
   <img src="../fig/01-06-04.png" width="512" height="512" alt="default Gephi visualization after layout specifications" />